Doxuno

 David MartinezChief Operating Officer (COO)20%

 The total equity allocation shall equal 100%.
-Any issuance of additional equity interests shall require the approval of all Founders unless otherwise specified in this Agreement or the Company's governing documents (subject to DGCL §§151-152 for corporate stock issuances, and to the exemption from registration provided by the Securities Act of 1933, 15 U.S.C. §77d(a)(2), Regulation D (17 C.F.R. §§230.501-508), and SEC Rule 701 (17 C.F.R. §230.701) for issuances to founders, employees, and consultants).
+Any issuance of additional equity interests requires the approval of all Founders unless otherwise specified in this Agreement or the Company's governing documents, and shall rely on the exemption from registration provided by the Securities Act of 1933, 15 U.S.C. §77d(a)(2), Regulation D (17 C.F.R. §§230.501-508), and SEC Rule 701 (17 C.F.R. §230.701) for issuances to founders, employees, and consultants.

 4.